 The city is no longer serviced by Amtrak passenger rail, but you can get there via Megabus and Greyhound buses, which arrive at the downtown terminal Greyhound: Bus Station.
 The Nashville International Airport

-This post contains affiliate links and was produced with assistance from Visit Music City.
+This post was produced with assistance from Visit Music City.